Vegetarian Chimichangas | Black Bean, Cheese and Rice Chimichangas

 Folding the tortilla was a little tricky as I used medium tortillas.
 Once I got around to folding a couple of them, I got a hang of it.

-Also I used the Spanish rice inside the chimichangas.
+Also, I used Spanish rice inside the chimichangas.
 You could also leave the rice from the filling and use it on the side instead.

 Vegetarian Chimichangas with sour cream and green onions on top